sedol1339/files/abstracts.md

     - Increasing the batch size leads to a significant increase in generalization error
     - Model architecture and data complexity is important about this, not a dataset size

-Gotmare, A., Keskar, N. S., Xiong, C., & Socher, R. (2018).
+#training #distillation Gotmare, A., Keskar, N. S., Xiong, C., & Socher, R. (2018).
 A Closer Look at Deep Learning Heuristics: Learning rate restarts, Warmup and Distillation. arXiv, 1810.13243.
 Retrieved from https://arxiv.org/abs/1810.13243v1

     - We use mode connectivity and CCA to improve understanding of cosine annealing, learning rate warmup and knowledge distillation, and hypothesize reasons for the success of the heuristics
     - The reasons often quoted for the success of cosine annealing are not substantiated by our experiments (escaping local minima after restarts might be an oversimplification)
     - The effect of LR warmup is to prevent the deeper layers from creating training instability, since it limits weight changes in the deeper layers; freezing them achieves similar outcomes as warmup
     - The latent knowledge shared by the teacher in distillation is primarily disbursed in the deeper layers

-Gu, J., Hassan, H., Devlin, J., & Li, V. O. K. (2018).
+#nmt #few_shot Gu, J., Hassan, H., Devlin, J., & Li, V. O. K. (2018).
 Universal Neural Machine Translation for Extremely Low Resource Languages. arXiv, 1802.05368.
 Retrieved from https://arxiv.org/abs/1802.05368v2

 Gur-Ari, G., Roberts, D. A., & Dyer, E. (2018).
 Gradient Descent Happens in a Tiny Subspace. arXiv, 1812.04754.
 Retrieved from https://arxiv.org/abs/1812.04754v1